On Gorenstein homological dimension of groups: Introduction

 \section{\bf Introduction}

 In group theory, it is a long history issue to study groups through their (co)homological properties, which arose from both topological and algebraic sources.
-For any group $G$, the cohomolgical dimension ${\rm cd}_{\mathbb{Z}}G$ is defined as the projective dimension of the trivial $\mathbb{Z}G$-module $\mathbb{Z}$, and the homolgical dimension ${\rm hd}_{\mathbb{Z}}G$ is defined as the flat dimension of the trivial $\mathbb{Z}G$-module $\mathbb{Z}$.
-We may take a glance of the importance of these invariants from \cite{Sta68, Swan69}: a non-trivial group is free if and only if its cohomological dimension is 1.
+For any group $G$, the \emph{cohomolgical dimension} ${\rm cd}_{\mathbb{Z}}G$ and the \emph{homolgical dimension} ${\rm hd}_{\mathbb{Z}}G$, is defined as the projective dimension and the flat dimension of the trivial $\mathbb{Z}G$-module $\mathbb{Z}$, respectively.

-In the category of finitely generated modules over a commutative noetherian ring, an important invariant, refereed to as $G$-dimension, is assigned to each object of the category, and provides a refinement for the projective dimension of modules \cite{AB69}.
-In 1990s, Enochs, Jenda and Torrecillas introduced the concepts of Gorenstein projective, Gorenstein injective and Gorenstein flat for non-finite modules over arbitrary rings, and developed Gorenstein homological algebra \cite{EJ00}, which has its origin dated back to the study of $G$-dimension by Auslander and Bridger in 1960s.
+Enochs, Jenda and Torrecillas introduced the concepts of Gorenstein projective, Gorenstein injective and Gorenstein flat modules, and developed Gorenstein homological algebra \cite{EJ00}, which has its origin dated back to the study of $G$-dimension by Auslander and Bridger \cite{AB69} in 1960s.
+As counterparts in Gorenstein homological algebra, the Gorenstein (co)homological dimensions of groups are extensively studied, see for example \cite{ABS09, ABHS11, BDT09, Bis21, ET18, J-G14, Tal14}.

-As counterparts in Gorenstein homological algebra, the Gorenstein cohomological dimension and Gorenstein homological dimension of groups are studied extensively by many authors, see for example \cite{ABS09, ABHS11, BDT09, Bis21, ET18, J-G14, Tal14}.
-In \cite[Definition 4.5]{ABHS11}, the {\rm Gorenstein homological dimension} of any group $G$ is defined to be the Gorenstein flat dimension of the trivial $\mathbb{Z}G$-module $\mathbb{Z}$.
-Analogously, we may define Gorenstein homological dimension of group $G$ over any commutative coefficient ring $R$, denoted by ${\rm Ghd}_RG$, to be the Gorenstein flat dimension of the trivial $RG$-module $R$, see Definition \ref{def:Ghd}.
+In \cite[Definition 4.5]{ABHS11}, the \emph{Gorenstein homological dimension} ${\rm Ghd}_{\mathbb{Z}}G$ of any group $G$ is defined to be the Gorenstein flat dimension of the trivial $\mathbb{Z}G$-module $\mathbb{Z}$.
+Analogously, we may define Gorenstein homological dimension of group $G$ over any coefficient ring $R$, denoted by ${\rm Ghd}_RG$, to be the Gorenstein flat dimension of the trivial $RG$-module $R$.
+The Gorenstein homological dimension of groups generalizes the notion of homological dimension of groups, in the sense that ${\rm Ghd}_RG = {\rm hd}_RG$ if ${\rm hd}_RG$ is finite.